 The combination of more than one conductor per phase in parallel suitably spaced from each other used in an overhead transmission line is defined as a bundled conductor.
 The individual conductor in a bundle is defined as a sub conductor.

-Bundled conductors are commonly used to increase electrical capacity and reduce corona and radio noise at voltages above 200 kV.
+Bundled conductors in transmission lines are commonly used to increase electrical capacity and reduce corona and radio noise at voltages above 200 kV.